 Regex quick guide this came from Py4E, and it covers the basics, so I tape copies in new notebooks as I start them.

-Optimizilla, a free online image compression tool.
+Optimizilla, a free online image compression tool, useful for images up to 20 MB.

 Python Anywhere, a free full Python desktop environment and hosting service in the cloud.